Ok so back to the fun stuff right? So we went to Machu Picchu via the ferrocarril(railroad).

 We went back slept, the others left at 7 in the morning, and the 4 remaining had a day alone with Padre Victor.
 We went back to Plaza Mayor during the day but not before stopping at la iglesia de San Francisco.
 We payed 2 bucks and went in and the unique thing about this church is that it gave tours of it´s catacombs where thousands and thousands of bodies were layed to rest.
 As in we saw thousands of bones that are still there over centuries, creepy and interesting at the same time.
 I wish I had taken pictures...but that was illegal as you might assume.

 It was an interesting taxi ride back to say the least.
 The driver was Venezuelan and made a couple of comments about Chavez before saying,¨Espero un ratito¨(wait just one second)...stopped on the side of the street, went behind the taxi to urinate on the back.
 My friend Chisara said, ¨I know he´s not urinating¨, but of course he was.
-Soon though we were to the airport and on our way back to beautiful Quito.
+Soon tho

 I don´t think I ever wanted to be in Quito more than two weeks ago.
 At this point I´m sick of Quito and ready to go, it´s been great and my experiences here have been invaluable, however, I have 30 more days to go and am counting them down hard.
 Wow that took forever, hope you all enjoy it, feel free to email me with any questions at tiddieche@gmail.com